EMSL-Computing/BASALT-Schema/src/docs/analysis-api-datamodel-planning.md

 - Campaign as Dimension Table: Use a proper fact/dimension table (Campaign) that gets populated manually, avoiding enum constraints
 - Protocol-Based Organization: Organize data types by analytical protocol (not campaign year) since protocols are shared across campaigns
 - Existing Schema Extension: Leverage existing processed_data table with JSON flexibility and data_type field for protocol distinction
+- Ensure that sample preparation is documented for each protocol.
+Ideally, this information should be added to the SampleProcessing table, as it has been overlooked for some time. *Montana* & all to consider how this can integrate with campaign-specific

 #### Identified Protocols
 1. XRF - mineral oxide concentrations (all campaigns)